 - Determine whether some of the resources that you will use in your pipeline must be marked as restricted.
 See How do I manage user access and approvals in vRealize Automation Code Stream.

-- If you have the user role or viewer role instead of the administrator role, determine who is the administrator for your vRealize Automation Code Stream instance.
+- If you have the user role or the viewer role instead of the administrator role, determine who is the administrator for your vRealize Automation Code Stream instance.

 - Examine the projects available in vRealize Automation Code Stream and select one that is right for you.